 - Pour the liquid ingredients into the large bowl with the dry ingredients.
 Add the cranberries.
 Stir with a large wooden spoon until the ingredients are just combined.
 Do not overmix batter.

 - Divide the batter evenly into muffin cups – about 1/3 of a cup of batter per muffin.

 - Bake the muffins for about 22 to 24 minutes until lightly browned on top.

 - After the muffins have cooled for a few minutes, move them to a cooling rack to cool thoroughly.

 Keep up to date with seasonal recipes from my free new monthly newsletter.

 Have you tried these cranberry orange oatmeal muffins?
-Please leave a comment below or tag me on Instagram @melissatraubrd.
+Please leave a comment below and let me know how you liked them.